zenorocha/liferay-learn/docs/commerce/2.x/en/store-administration/sending-emails/configuring-the-commerce-notification-queue.md

 # Configuring the Commerce Notification Queue

-When an event triggers an notification (for example, an order is placed), the notification is logged in the channel's _Notification Queue_ tab.
+When an event triggers a notification (for example, an order is placed), the notification is logged in the channel's _Notification Queue_ tab.
 By default, the Liferay Commerce instance checks whether a notification has been sent every 15 minutes and deletes any unsent notifications after 43200 minutes (30 days).

 To change the _Check_ and _Delete_ intervals: